AmitSharmamad/slack-blockify/README.md

 }
 ```

-Only the required message data can be accessed inside the handler
+Only the required payload data can be accessed inside the handler through property decorators

--   Value Providers are `parameter decorators`
+-   `parameter decorators` are value providers
 -   The list of property decorators are:
     1. UserInfo
     2. TeamInfo